Korean Particles 은/는, 이/가, 을/를: Why They Feel So Confusing at First

 The form is determined by sound.
 Which particle you choose — topic or subject, 은/는 or 이/가 — is determined by something much more important: what you actually mean.

-Enter your email and instantly unlock the free PDF
+Enter your email to instantly access the free practice PDF.

 The Question Every Student Eventually Asks: 나는 vs 내가